lilyball/Tomorrowland/README.md

 The body of this promise runs on the specified `PromiseContext`, which in this case is `.utility` (which means `DispatchQueue.global(qos: .utility)`).
 Unlike callbacks, all created promises must specify a context, so as to avoid accidentally running expensive computations on the main thread.
 The available contexts include `.main`, every Dispatch QoS, a specific `DispatchQueue`, a specific `OperationQueue`, or the value `.immediate` which means to run the block synchronously.
 There's also the special context `.auto`, which evaluates to `.main` on the main thread and `.default` otherwise.
-This special context is the default context for all callbacks that don't otherwise specify one.

 **Note:** The `.immediate` context can be dangerous to use for callback handlers and should be avoided in most cases.
 It's primarily intended for creating promises, and whenever it's used with a callback handler the handler must be prepared to execute on *any thread*.
 For callbacks it's usually only useful for short